History of Old Ephraim, Utah

 "Eph" was pretty well hidden in the creek bottom and willows, so I threw sticks in to scare him out.
 He slipped out and went down by the tent and crawled into the willows there.
 I tracked him down there, and when I got close to the tent, I could see a small patch of hide.
 I fired at it and grazed the shoulder.
 Now for me to get the greatest thrill of my life.

 "Ephraim" raised up on his hind legs with his back to me, and a 14 foot long, log chain wound around his right arm as carefully as a man would have done it, and a 23-pound bear trap on his foot, standing 9 feet, 11 inches tall.
-He could have gone that way and have gotten away, but he turned around, and 1 saw the most magnificent sight that any man could ever see.
+He could have gone that way and have gotten away, but he turned around, and I saw the most magnificent sight that any man could ever see.
 I was paralyzed with fear and could not raise my gun.

 He was coming. still on his hind legs, holding that cussed trap above his head.
 He had a four foot band to surmount before he could reach me.
 I was rooted to the earth and let him come within six feet of me before I stuck the gun out and pulled the trigger.
 He fell back, but came again and received five of the remaining six bullets.
 He had now reached the trail, still on his hind legs.
 I only had one cartridge left in the gun and still that bear would not go down.

 I started for Logan, 20 miles downhill.
 I went about 20 yards and turned, "Eph" was coming, still standing up, but my dog, Jennie, was snapping at his heels, so he turned on the dog.
-I then turned back, and as I got close, he turned again on me, wading along on his hind legs.
+I then turned back, and as I got close, he turned again on me, wadingalong on his hind legs.
 I could see that he was badly hurt, as at each breath the blood would spurt from his nostrils, so I gave him the last bullet in the brain.
 I think I felt sorry I had to do it.

 The horses had all been scared away and I was alone; but, I wanted to see someone badly.
 I finally found a horse down in a wash where the others had knocked it in their flight.
 I rode three miles to the other camp of another herder and had a rest before returning to "Eph".